sh4man4ik/sh4man4ik/README.md

 ## 👋 Hi, my name is Daniil

-My name is Daniil, I am a Full-Stack developer specializing in web development.
+My name is Daniil, I am a JavaScript developer.
 I have been programming in JavaScript, HTML and CSS for over 1 year.
 I am also familiar with SOLID, OOP and algorithms.

 ## 👨‍💻 I'm a Full-Stack Developer